Little Lulu and Her Little Friends: International broadcasting

 The TV series was produced by Nippon Animation, and aired on ABC and NET from October 3, 1976, to April 3, 1977, in Japan.
 Their opening theme "Homonymous" and ending theme "I'm Lulu!" were written by Miko Kayama, composed by Nobuyoshi Koshibe, and performed by Mitsuko Horie.
-Little Lulu was also dubbed in Italian, German, Hebrew, Arabic, Spanish, and Brazilian Portuguese.
+Little Lulu was also dubbed in Greek, Italian, German, Hebrew, Arabic, Spanish, and Brazilian Portuguese.

 English versions

 An English dub of the anime was made by ZIV International in 1978, and Mark Mercury composed the opening score, while the opening and credits sequence consisted of scenes taken from episodes.
 The on-screen English title for the series was simply Little Lulu, while its VHS releases were titled The Adventures of Little Lulu and Tubby in the United States, and The Adventures of Little Lulu in the UK.

 In 1985, Harmony Gold produced another English dub, changing the voice cast, the opening sequence was kept and the ending sequence was changed, but the Mercury composition was intact.